 St. Catherine University and the University of St. Thomas do not discriminate on the basis of race, color, national and ethnic origin, sexual orientation, age, religion, creed, disability, marital status, status with regard to public assistance, membership or activity in state or local commission and sex to all the rights, privileges, programs and activities generally accorded to or made available to students at the Universities.

 The MSW program is accredited by the Council on Social Work Education: Commission on Accreditation.
-In June 2012, the program will be reaccredited by the Council in Social Work Education: Commission on Accreditation for the full eight-year cycle.
+In 2012, the program was reaccredited by the Council in Social Work Education: Commission on Accreditation for the full eight-year cycle.
 For more information on this organization check the Web at www.cswe.org.

 St. Catherine University and University of St. Thomas are accredited by the Higher Learning Commission and are members of the North Central Association.
 For further information visit www.ncahlc.org.